CuriousKylie/Fe2Bot/README.md

 ### Fe2Bot

-discord bot for roblox game fe2, not finished lol
+discord bot for roblox game fe2, not finished lol \n
 @kylietta on discord